shakao-test/goldendoor/tutorial.md

 ## Step 1 @fullscreen

-Drag a 'on Pin0 pressed' block into the work area.
+Drag an 'on Pin0 pressed' block into the work area.

 ```blocks
 input.onPinPressed(TouchPin.P0, function () {